Panthomema/webpack-template/README.md

 Prettier configuration following [their documentation](https://prettier.io/docs/en/).
 Includes:

 - A minimal configuration in `prettier.config.mjs`, that adds some rules to the Prettier defaults
-- A `.prettieignore` file, to avoid formatting some project parts
+- A `.prettierignore` file, to avoid formatting some project parts
 - Scripts to check and fix code over the /src directory

 ### Workspace Considerations